Former Obama lawyer Craig charged in Mueller spin-off probe

 Craig, 74, faces up to 10 years in prison for charges of making false statements and violating a lobbying law.

-He is accused of lying to the Justice Department about his promotion of a 2012 report aimed at justifying the prosecution of a political enemy of Viktor Yanukovych, the Russian-aligned president of Ukraine at the time.
+He is accused of lying to the Justice Department about his work on a 2012 report aimed at justifying the prosecution of a political enemy of Viktor Yanukovych, the Russian-aligned president of Ukraine at the time.

 Craig’s lawyers declined immediate comment.